Some Properties of Distal Actions on Locally Compact Groups

 Suppose $K$ is not a real Lie group.
-By Theorem 2.1 of \cite{Be}, there exists a non-trivial finite-dimensional unitary representation $\pi$ of $K$ such that $\pi$ is $\Gamma$-invariant (see also \cite{R3}).
-Let $K_1 = \Ker (\pi )$.
-Then $K_1 \not = K$ is a $\Ga$-invariant compact normal subgroup of $K$ such that $K/K_1$ is a real Lie group as $\pi $ defines an injection of $K/K_1$ into a finite-dimensional unitary group.
+As in Step 2 of Proposition \ref{non-metric}, since the $\Ga$-action on $K$ is not ergodic, there exists a $\Ga$-invariant proper closed non-trivial normal subgroup $K_1$ of $K$ such that $K/K_1$ is a Lie group.
 Proceeding this way we obtain a strictly decreasing sequence $\{ K_n \}$ of $\Ga$-invariant closed (normal) subgroups of $K$ such that $K_0=K$.
 This is a contradiction to the hypothesis that $(\Gamma, K)$ satisfies DCC.
 Hence $K$ is a real Lie group. {$\Box$}\eo